-The American Humane Certified[TM] Animal Welfare Standards for Turkeys do not require that turkeys have access to the outdoors.
+The American Humane CertifiedTM Animal Welfare Standards for Turkeys do not require that turkeys have access to the outdoors.
 Where they do, the following standards must be met.

-Note: For Organic farms, provisions from the applicable organic standards (i.e. National Standards Organic Board for US production) must also be followed in addition to any provisions noted in the American Humane Certified[TM] standards.
+Note: For Organic farms, provisions from the applicable organic standards (i.e. National Standards Organic Board for US production) must also be followed in addition to any provisions noted in the American Humane CertifiedTM standards.

-M24 Where turkeys and poults have access to the outside, Exterior Access SOPs must be available and include as a minimum: Schedule for when turkeys have access to the exterior, i.e. daily procedures for opening/ closing pop holes, with continuous access to the outdoor areas during the daylight access period weather permitting; Maintenance of shade structures and netting/fencing for predator protection; For mobile housing units, schedule for rotation of mobile housing; and for permanent housing, schedule of pasture rotation; Detailed procedures and protocols for the maintenance of land to prevent buildup of pathogens and allow vegetation to regrow where the climate allows; Maintenance of shade structures and fencing to discourage predators, rodents, and wild birds.
-Yes No N/A /10 M25 Exterior Access Policy The Exterior Access Policy must be available and state that: Poults and turkeys have access to the exterior by 5 weeks of age; Access is provided for a minimum of 8 hours each day except when the natural daylight period is less; All exit areas must normally be open for this time, except when this is precluded by inclement weather conditions; Protection is provided from predators and birds, and birds are closed in the house at night.
-Under situations of high risk for avian influenza or other highly pathogenic infectious diseases, birds can remain indoors as recommended by the veterinarian.
-Yes No N/A /10 company and/or outside emp nsportation SOPs must be available for oyees and focus on maintaining high uring loading and transport and minimizing port" section.)
-Refer to "Transport" Section for Scoring /- ---------------------------- -- --- ----
+M24 Where turkeys and poults have access to the outside, Exterior Access SOPs must be available and include as a minimum: Schedule for when turkeys have access to the exterior, i.e. daily procedures for opening/ closing pop holes, with continuous access to outdoor areas during the daylight access period weather permitting; Maintenance of shade structures and netting/fencing for predator protection; For mobile housing units, schedule for rotation of mobile housing; and permanent housing, schedule of pasture rotation; Detailed procedures and protocols for the maintenance of land to prevent buildup of pathogens and allow vegetation to regrow where the climate allows; Maintenance and active management of land to remedy damaged or sodden ground; and Maintenance of shade structures and fencing to discourage predators rodents, and wild birds. d for /10 M25 Exterior Access Policy The Exterior Access Policy must be available and state that: □ Poults and turkeys have access to the exterior by 5 weeks of age; □ Access is provided for a minimum of 8 hours each day except when t natural daylight period is less; □ All exit areas must normally be open for this time, except when this is precluded by inclement weather conditions; □ Protection is provided from predators and birds, and birds are closed the house at night. □ Under situations of high risk for avian influenza or other highly pathogenic infectious diseases, birds can remain indoors as recommended by the veterinarian. ☐ Yes ☐ No /10 Catch ing & Handling and Transportation SOPs Catching & Handling and Transportation SOPs must be available for Refer to

+"Transport"